 While I’m not crazy about horror stories, I do appreciate the creativity and artistic merit that goes into writing good horror fiction.
 Maybe the fact that I’m bonkers over sci-fi and fantasy will redeem me.
 Maybe Stephen King will forgive me.

 I’ve read a few of King’s books and enjoyed them, mostly those that fall just outside of horror: The Stand, Hearts in Atlantis, and The Gunslinger.
-I loved the movie Stand by Me based on his short story “The Body” and the film adaptations of The Green Mile and Misery.
+I loved the film Stand by Me, which was based on his short story “The Body” as well the film adaptations of The Green Mile and Misery.

-According to Wikipedia: “King has published 54 novels, including seven under the pen name Richard Bachman, and six nonfiction books.
+According to Wikipedia as of 2019: “King has published 61 novels, including seven under the pen name Richard Bachman, and six nonfiction books.
 He has written nearly two hundred short stories,” and “his books have sold more than 350 million copies.”
 That’s a lot!

 I have great respect for Stephen King.
-I may not love horror stories, but I do love good writing and excellent storytelling.
+I love good writing and top-notch storytelling.
 With all his experience, success, talent, and craftsmanship, I can’t think of a better mentor for writers than Stephen King.

 The Buzz On Writing

-Years ago, I saw Mr. King’s book on writing on the shelf, thought it was good that horror writers now had their own bible, and moseyed downstairs to the used-books basement, where I like to hunt for old MacCafferey and Bradbury books.
+Years ago, I saw Mr. King’s book on writing on the shelf, thought it was good that horror writers now had their own bible, and moseyed downstairs to the used-books basement, where I liked to hunt for old McCaffrey and Bradbury books.

 The buzz about King’s book wasn’t immediate, but it was persistent.
 First one writer, then another would rave about “Stephen King’s book on writing.”
 This is a convenient sentence because the book has a convenient (and brilliant) title; It’s called On Writing.